MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 This time, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files will be discovered.

-## Next steps
+## List of cmdlets for the Azure Information Protection scanner

-You might find it useful to review other cmdlets for the Azure Information Protection scanner.
+Other cmdlets for the scanner include letting you change the service account and database for the scanner, getting the current settings for the scanner, and uninstalling it.
 The complete list of cmdlets for the scanner are the following:

 - [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository.md)